TheCvarGroup/passcore/README.md

 ## Project Status & History

-**Important Note**: The original PassCore project was **archived by Unosquare in 2022** and is no longer actively maintained.
+**Important Note**: The original PassCore project was **[archived by Unosquare in 2023](https://github.com/unosquare/passcore)** and is no longer actively maintained.
 This repository represents a **community-driven modernization effort** to bring a useful tool up to current 2025 standards.
 This fork is currently maintained by a single person so continued support will be best effort as my availability allows.

 ### What This Fork Provides:
 -  **Complete modernization** to current technology standards